dumrauf/desktop_pictures_cropper/README.md

 #### Center

-This option preserves the center section of the image and clips an equal section of the left and right hand side of the image.
+This option preserves the centre section of the image and clips an equal section of the left and right hand side of the image.
 For the example portrait image, the resulting cropped image is

 ![Centre Example Cropped Portrait Image](Cropped/Portrait/centre_portrait.jpg)